 Schedule for the teaching by Dr. Göran Hamrin, KTH Royal institute of technology, Stockholm visiting the NTK/National Library of Technology, Prague November 20-27.

-Tuesday Nov 21: Seminar 1 on scientific publishing.
-Introduction.
-History of scientific communication.

-Wednesday Nov 22: Seminar 2 on scientific publishing.
-Open Access and the publishing landscape of today.
+Tuesday Nov 21: Lecture 1 on for professors (CTU Prague, UCT Prague, IOCB).
+Hurdles in literacy @ KTH – special issues in working with students in bilingual environments and a discussion of how the library is inserted into courses there.
+A two-hour long lecture.

+Wednesday Nov 22: Lecture 1 for Library faculty.
+Sharing experiences from Swedish technical university libraries.
+A two-hour long lecture.

-Thursday Nov 23: Seminar 3 on scientific publishing.
+Thursday Nov 23: Seminar 1 on scientific publishing.
 Introduction to scientific information retrieval.
 Information literacy for engineering students.

+Possible activity: Students provide literature/reference list for a paper they are working on and/or for their PhD dissertation prior to class.
+Discussion in small groups about the list OR anonymous critique in front of the class by GH.

-Friday Nov 24: Seminar 4 on scientific publishing.
+Friday Nov 24: Seminar 2 on scientific publishing.
 Introduction to bibliometrics.

+Possible activity: Prior to class, students provide a research topic of interest.
+GH, using selected examples from these topics, should how bibliometrics can be applied to map out a field conceptually.

 The starting time is at 13, with all seminars having a seminar session time 13-15.

-Wednesday Nov 22: Lecture 1 for Library faculty.
-Sharing experiences from Swedish technical university libraries.
-A two-hour long lecture.